Note: Contains explicit language.

 As a result, the AfD has been a favorite target of comedians, who have used humor to criticize the party’s xenophobia and flirtations with neo-Nazism, or to reveal what they see as hypocrisy on the part of the AfD.
 But it is not always clear who benefits most from this type of criticism.

 However, the AfD has deftly used the episode for its own ends.
 In August, Alexander Gauland, Weidel’s running mate, came under fire for a comment about Aydan Özoguz, a minister in Angela Merkel’s government.
 Speaking at a campaign rally, Gauland suggested that Özoguz, who holds double German and Turkish citizenship, should be “disposed of in Anatolia.”
 The comment was widely condemned as racist.
-However, Gauland ruled out an apology, saying his comment was harmless in comparison to the phrase “nazi bitch” used against his colleague Weidel.
-Glossing over contextual differences, Gauland has successfully turned the satirical “nazi bitch” comment into a justification for his party’s own non-satirical provocations and transgressions.
+However, Gauland ruled out an apology, saying his comment was harmless in comparison to the phrase “nazi bitch” used against his colleague Weidel by Extra 3.
+Glossing over contextual differences, Gauland has successfully turned the satirical “nazi bitch” comment into a justification for his own non-satirical provocations and transgressions.

 This is no exception.
-AfD leaders have consistently managed to use satire and activism directed against them to their own gain.
+AfD leaders have consistently used satire and activism directed against them to their own gain.
 Take Björn Höcke, a regional AfD leader, who first rose to national prominence in late 2015 for warning about Africans’ “reproductive strategies.”
 In early 2017, Höcke criticized Berlin’s Memorial to the Murdered Jews of Europe, which commemorates the victims of the Holocaust, as a “monument of shame.”
 Höcke also demanded a “180-degree turn” in Germany’s culture of remembrance.
 In response, activists built a miniature version of the memorial outside Höcke’s home in a village in eastern Germany, having rented a neighboring property for the occasion.
-The activists are part of the “Center for Political Beauty,” a group that has used provocative and drastic “artistic interventions” to draw attention to a variety of political causes.
+The activists are part of the “Center for Political Beauty,” a group that uses drastic “artistic interventions” to draw attention to a variety of political causes.
 The group has widely publicized its latest stunt against Höcke on social media.
 It offers a live video feed showing the miniature memorial against the backdrop of Höcke’s residence.
 It also documents harassment and threats against the group, presumably by AfD supporters.

 This is not to suggest that satire and provocative political art are inherently damaging to democratic discourse – on the contrary.
 Perhaps more than any other forms of expression, they symbolize the right to ridicule, provoke and even offend as a way of expressing criticism and disagreement.
 Within certain boundaries, this is a legally protected mainstay of democratic pluralism.
 As such, it can be seen as an end in itself.
 But whether this form of expression helps protect democracy from extremist views or sometimes ends up empowering those views is a different question.